-Amira Bensahli, Vice President
+Amira Bensahli, President

 Amira Bensahli is co-coordinator of the Femmes du monde women's center in Côte-des-Neiges.
 An active activist since 2013, she has organized several feminist, anti-racist and anti-capitalist actions.
 She holds a bachelor's degree with honors in sociology and is currently completing her master's in sociology at Université de Montréal.